Due to the coronavirus pandemic, we are not holding an in-person Gathering in 2020.

 The high school program is a unique and loving community.
 All who participate are asked to commit to the safety and health of all community members, to use common sense and to meet all Gathering expectations, including those about sexual activity, and recreational drugs and alcohol.
 Participants in the High School program are expected to plan to attend for the entire week of Gathering to help build our community, and attend all required High School program events.

 The complete program guidelines will be e-mailed in advance of the Gathering, as will the all-Gathering expectations.
-These may also be viewed online : Participant Expectations for FGC High School Program, Guidelines of FGC High School Program.
 All-Gathering expectations are also available at this link.
+Please review the Participant Expectations for FGC High School Program due to the relevancy of the smoking guideline.

 All High School participants need a signed Parental Release Form.
 Please complete the form here.